-What financial incentives are available for fixing up an old/historic building?
+What financial incentives are available for improving an old/historic building?

-Most of the funding sources available for historic buildings are for properties that are listed on the National Register of Historic Places by being in one of Albany’s National Register Historic Districts or being listed individually.
-To find out if your building is on the National Register of Historic Places, please go the Local Historic Inventory spreadsheet, which is sorted numerically and lists the National Register district name if the building is in a historic district.
-Contact Anne Catlin at 541-917-7560 if you have any questions.
+Most funding sources available for historic buildings are for properties listed on the National Register of Historic Places either by being in one of Albany’s National Register Historic Districts or being listed individually.
+To find out if your building is on the National Register of Historic Places, please review the Local Historic Inventory spreadsheet, which is sorted numerically and lists the National Register district name if the building is in a historic district.
+Contact Shawna Adams at 541-791-0176 with any questions.

-- Albany’s Central Albany Revitalization Area (CARA) Grants and Loans.
 CARA grants and loans are available for restoring Albany’s commercial and mixed use buildings in the heart of Albany’s CARA urban renewal district.
-Please call Urban Renewal Coordinator, Kate Porsche at 541-497-6228 or visit the CARA website for more information.
+Please visit the CARA website for more information.

 State of Oregon

-Visit the “Sources of Financial Assistance for Historic Preservation Projects” website - www.achp.gov/funding.html.
-Grants are typically awarded to properties with regional, state or national significance as a result of unique craftsmanship, a historic event or famous person residing on the site and are extremely competitive.
+Visit the “Federal Financial Assistance for Historic Preservation Projects” website.
+Grants are typically awarded to properties with regional, state or national significance as a result of unique craftsmanship, a historic event, or famous person residing on the site.
+Grant awards are extremely competitive.

 Occasionally there is money available for certain types of improvement for low-income housing.
-Your household income must be below 80% of the median family income in order to be eligible.
+Household income must be below 80% of the median family income in order to be eligible.
 Please contact the Community Services Consortium for more information, 541-752-1010.

-- Technical and Design Assistance: Free technical assistance is available for any historic renovation or rehabilitation project – including many topical brochures and handouts explaining how to go about rehabilitation your building.
+Free technical assistance is available for any historic renovation or rehabilitation project – including many topical brochures and handouts explaining how to rehabilitate your building.
 The City's preservation planner has access to local and state experts, as well as technical information from the National Trust For Historic Preservation, the State Historic Preservation Office, the Historic Preservation League of Oregon, the University of Oregon School of Historic Preservation, and historic architects.
-City staff can assist you in preparing your preservation plan, finding solutions to old house problems, or helping you locate special products for historic buildings.
+City staff can assist you in preparing your preservation plan, finding solutions to old house problems, and helping you locate special products for historic buildings.

-- Education: Seminars and workshops are held throughout the year to assist owners of historic properties with the special historic building concerns.
-The Downtown branch of the Albany Public Library (302 Ferry Street) also has a large collection of preservation- related information that features a variety of historic resources materials including magazines, videos, books and local history.
+Seminars and workshops are held throughout the year to assist owners of historic properties with special historic building concerns.
+The downtown branch of the Albany Public Library (302 Ferry Street) also has a large collection of preservation related information that features a variety of historic resources materials including magazines, videos, books and local history.